Cloud Rule Inheritance and Exemption

 Cloud rules can be applied on any OU or project in your organization.
 Applying a cloud rule to an OU is a good way to ensure all accounts in a particular part of your organization receive the rule through inheritance.

-For information about applying cloud rules to OUs, see Managing Cloud Rules.
+For information about applying cloud rules to OUs, see Managing Cloud Rules on Resources.

 How are Cloud Rules Inherited?